- Share this article on Facebook

 As in past years, Boyce will be seeking a mix of dramas, comedies and reality series at the Screenings as well as favoring rookie series with “pedigree” showrunners.
 Although Canadian buying patterns in Los Angeles depend in part on output deals, the network generally needs a simulcast slot for rookie shows they might covet from traditional suppliers to ensure profits down the line.

-Toronto-based broadcaster Chum Ltd. did better than its rivals, buying freshman dramas and comedies for simulcast at last year's Screenings.
-Such rookie series as CBS' "Jericho" and ABC's "Ugly Betty" and "Men in Trees" will return, with only CBS' Stanley Tucci starrer "3 lbs." proving a notable failure.
+Toronto-based broadcaster Chum Ltd. did better than its rivals, buying freshman dramas and comedies for simulcast at last year’s Screenings.
+Such rookie series as CBS’ “Jericho” and ABC’s “Ugly Betty” and “Men in Trees” will return.

-Chum senior vp content Roma Khanna, like her Canadian rivals, is waiting for the U.S. networks to finish confirming renewals before deciding what and where to spend to replenish her schedule.
+Chum senior vp content Roma Khanna, like her Canadian rivals, is waiting for the U.S. networks to finish confirming renewals before deciding what and where to spend.

 The Canadians insist it’s too early to know whether uncertainty before and during upcoming writers’ contract talks with the studios will impact their buying expedition.